 AI-Enhanced Attack Techniques

 Generative AI Phishing: Large language models enable cybercriminals to create grammatically perfect, contextually appropriate phishing emails that bypass traditional detection methods.
-Between February 12-28, 2025, over 2,300 tax practices received AI-generated phishing emails impersonating IRS notices with 87% higher open rates than previous campaigns.
+Between February 12-28, 2025, over 2,300 tax practices received AI-generated phishing emails impersonating IRS notices with 87% higher open rates than previous campaigns using obviously broken English and suspicious formatting.

 Deepfake Social Engineering: Voice cloning technology creates audio impersonations of tax practitioners, accountants, or IRS representatives to manipulate staff into providing credentials or approving fraudulent transactions.
-Audio deepfakes require only 3-10 seconds of sample voice data (often obtained from public LinkedIn videos or firm websites).
+Audio deepfakes require only 3-10 seconds of sample voice data, often obtained from public LinkedIn videos, firm websites, or conference presentations available online.

 Automated Vulnerability Scanning: AI-powered reconnaissance tools continuously scan for unpatched tax software vulnerabilities, weak remote desktop protocol (RDP) configurations, and exposed administrative interfaces.
-These tools reduce the time between vulnerability disclosure and active exploitation from months to days.
+These tools reduce the time between vulnerability disclosure and active exploitation from months to days, requiring tax practices to implement rapid patch management processes.

 Ransomware-as-a-Service (RaaS) Proliferation

 Ransomware-as-a-Service platforms lower barriers to entry for cybercriminals by providing turnkey attack infrastructure, encryption tools, payment processing, and negotiation services.
-This business model democratizes sophisticated ransomware capabilities, increasing attack volume and diversity:
+This business model democratizes sophisticated ransomware capabilities, increasing attack volume and diversity.
+RaaS affiliates retain 70-80% of ransom payments while operators provide all technical infrastructure, no technical expertise is required as attackers simply purchase access and deploy pre-built ransomware packages, rapid ransomware variant proliferation occurs as each affiliate customizes encryption and obfuscation techniques, and professional ransom negotiation teams maximize payment rates while maintaining “customer service” reputations that encourage future victims to pay.

 Double and Triple Extortion Evolution